nickhalterman/cloud_resume_challenge/README.md

 At first the website couldn't read the counter and showed “Couldn’t read views” due to missing CORS configuration.

 **Fix:**
 Enabled CORS on the Lambda Function URL and redeployed the function.
-Once the frontend pointed to the correct URL, the counter updated properly.
+Once the frontend was pointed to the correct URL, the counter updated properly.

 **Learning:**
 This phase helped me understand how serverless APIs work behind the scenes and how Lambda interacts with DynamoDB using **boto3**.